-Most Company have complaint management departments that should absorb and somehow manage the displeasure of customers.
-But in case of emergency, when customers even complain publicly by video, most companies are not equipped and panic is all too often.
+Most companies have complaint management departments that are designed to absorb and somehow manage customer resentment.
+However, in an emergency, when customers complain publicly via video, most companies are not equipped at all and panic spreads all too often.

-"I am an entrepreneur, the customers have good to buy and shut up."
-According to this motto, despite digitization and globalization in Germany apparently still many companies that have not yet understood, that the maxims of the new economy are different: namely To see customers as people who help to find mistakes and eliminate weak points - productive complaint management.
+"I am an entrepreneur, customers have to buy well and shut up."
+Despite digitalization and globalization, many companies in Germany are still acting according to this motto, who have by no means yet understood that the maxims of the new economy are different: namely, seeing customers as people who help to find mistakes and eliminate weaknesses - productive complaint management just.